Indoor Air Quality

 If you’re like most people in Washington, DC and Northern Virginia, you probably don’t think too much about the humidity level in your house.
 The only time we usually think about humidity is when too much makes hot summer days even more unbearable.
 But the level of humidity in your home can have a big impact on many different things you may never have considered.

-Polar Bear Air Conditioning & Heating Inc installs and services whole-home humidifiers in Washington D.C., Loudoun County and the surrounding Northern Virginia area.
+Polar Bear Air Conditioning & Heating Inc installs and services whole-home humidifiers in Washington D.C. and the surrounding areas.
 Simply give us a call to schedule indoor air quality services in your area.

 Low Home Humidity